-The Parent Support Worker and the Attendance Officer, will focus on safeguarding and how attendance links to wider safeguarding concerns.
-These will be reviewed at the school's weekly Safeguarding Team meetings.
-The Parent Support Advisor and Attendance Officer:
+The Family Link Worker (FLW), who is also the Attendance Officer, will focus on safeguarding and how attendance links to wider safeguarding concerns.
+As Deputy DSL, the FLW will take any attendance concerns to the school's weekly Safeguarding Team meetings.
+The FLW:

-- Is the point of contact for parents/carer who have their own concerns about their child's attendance. - Monitors attendance data at the school and individual pupil level. - Tracks pupils' attendance & updates in Ed; gen - Devises and implements action-plans for pupils with low attendance - Arranges calls and meetings with parents/carers to discuss attendance issues in a timely manner - Refers to and liaises with outside agencies where appropriate - Works with the Principal to request penalty notices and requests for other legal action to the Local Authority - Removes pupils that no longer attend the school from the school roll in line with legislation and guidance and report off roll students to the Local Authority - Reports concerns about attendance to the Principal and Designated Safeguarding Lead (DSL) as appropriate.
-Shares relevant information between attendance and safeguarding staff - Co-ordinates requests for Term-time Leave of Absence, liaising with the Principal as necessary.
+- Is the point of contact for parents/carer who have their own concerns about their child's attendance. - Monitors attendance data at the school and individual pupil level. - Tracks pupils' attendance & updates Ed:gen - Devises and implements action-plans for pupils with low attendance - Arranges calls and meetings with parents/carers to discuss attendance issues in a timely manner - Refers to and liaises with outside agencies where appropriate - Works with the Headteacher to request penalty notices and requests for other legal action to the Local Authority - Removes pupils that no longer attend the school from the school roll in line with legislation and guidance and report off roll students to the Local Authority - Reports concerns about attendance to the Headteacher and Designated Safeguarding Lead (DSL) as appropriate.
+Shares relevant information between attendance and safeguarding staff - Co-ordinates requests for Term-time Leave of Absence, liaising with the Headteacher as necessary.
 (This also includes liaison with the DSL and Safeguarding Team.) - Makes Children Missing Education referrals to the Local Authority where appropriate (this includes liaison with the DSL and Safeguarding Team).